nuchem-knitters/NUChem/baaScripts/FWHM/Readme.txt

 This python script calculates FWHM from a text file of data.
-Included are two sample data files.
+Included are two sample data files ("RegularBiphenylPower50.dat") ("heavyBiphenylPower50.dat").